MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/v4-driver-ui-architecture.md

 Printer extension apps support print preferences and printer notifications when users run existing applications on the Windows desktop.
 While the UIs for these applications are very different, with one tailored for touch and the other optimized for mouse and keyboard users, the business logic and the connection to v4 print drivers can still be similar, regardless of the UI.

-The following diagram shows a high level architecture of the Microsoft Store device apps for the [v4 Print driver and printer extension samples](https://github.com/Microsoft/Windows-driver-samples/tree/main/print/v4PrintDriverSamples) that are provided on GitHub.
+The following diagram shows a high level architecture of the Microsoft Store device apps.

 ![overview of custom ui architecture.](images/v4custuiarch.png)